SiRong-github/Emotional-Pizzeria/README.md

 ## [University Subject]
 This project was done by a group of 5 students for COMP30022 IT Project of the University of Melbourne.
+The agile methodology was utilised in order to ensure that the project meets all the client's requirements.

 ## [Play]
 https://sirong-github.github.io/Emotional-Pizzeria/